-Sectigo operates a number of intermediate CAs from which it issues certificates for which some part of the validation has been performed by a Registration Authority.
+Sectigo operates several intermediate CAs from which it issues certificates for which some part of the validation has been performed by a Registration Authority.
 Some of the intermediate CAs are dedicated to the work of a single RA, whilst others are dedicated to the work of multiple related RAs.